pivotal-cf/pivotal-ui/docs/UpgradeGuide.md

 ## The Big Changes

 ### Packaging
-- All react and css components are now in the `pivotal-ui` package
+- All react and CSS components are now in the `pivotal-ui` package

 ### Deprecated
 - The CopyToClipboardButton component has been deprecated